 How to make Sprouts

-With this method you can sprout any beans, grains or seeds, but the sprouting time will vary.
-In this post learn how to make sprouts – the traditional way and grow sprouts in a jar.
+With this method you can sprout any beans, grains or seeds.
+Sprouting time will vary.
+In this post learn how to make sprouts – the traditional way and how to grow sprouts in a jar.

 - Sprouting aids digestion.
 For some people it is really difficult to digest grains, legumes and seeds because they are hard on their stomach.
 The simple process of sprouting unlocks the important enzymes in germinated seeds, beans, and grains, making them easier to digest.